Turn It On Again: The Hits

-Turn It On Again: The Hits is a greatest hits album by British progressive rock/pop-rock band Genesis.
+Turn It On Again: The Hits is a greatest hits album by the English rock band Genesis.
 The album was originally released as a single album on 25 October 1999 by Virgin Records in the UK and on 26 October 1999 by Atlantic Records in the US.

-In 2007, an expanded two-disc edition, subtitled The Tour Edition, was released to promote the Turn It on Again reunion tour.
-All of the tracks, except for "The Carpet Crawlers 1999," were remixed by Nick Davis.
+In 2007, an expanded two-disc edition, subtitled The Tour Edition, was released to promote the Turn It On Again: The Tour reunion.
+All tracks except "The Carpet Crawlers 1999" were remixed by Nick Davis.
 Besides the 2-CD version, a 2-CD + DVD version was issued, which included The Video Show DVD.

 Album profile

 All tracks feature the long-lasting Banks-Collins-Rutherford lineup of Genesis, with the exception of "I Know What I Like (In Your Wardrobe)" and "The Carpet Crawlers 1999", which feature the Banks-Collins-Gabriel-Hackett-Rutherford lineup, and "Congo", which features the Banks-Rutherford-Wilson lineup.